metis-data/metis-book/docs/SetupMetis/Create a project & generate API key.md

 Every project has an API Key used by the SDK to send traces and metadata.

-## 3. Get the API key - you will need it later on
+## 3. Get the API key - you will need it later

 After creating a project, you can view your projects in Metis’s home page, go to the project’s settings by clicking on the project menu button, there you can find and copy the project’s API key